aws-samples/saas-tenant-isolation-architecture/README.md

 This sample uses the [Dynamic Policy Generation](https://github.com/aws-samples/aws-saas-factory-dynamic-policy-generation) library.
 Read about [Dynamic Policy Generation and the supporting library on the AWS blog](https://aws.amazon.com/blogs/apn/isolating-saas-tenants-with-dynamically-generated-iam-policies/)

+### AssumeRoleWatchDog

+The `AssumeRoleWatchDog` resource is a lambda function.
+The purpose of the AssumeRoleWatchDog is safeguard against the assumption of a role without an inline policy included.
+This is important in a multi-tenant environment
+It inspects `AssumeRole` events of the account.
+If a role is assumed without an inline policy, the watchdog sends a notification to an SNS topic.

 ## Deploy the sample application

 - Install prerequisites